External Audit in UAE

 An Audit is a process of examining a company’s annual financial reports by an independent party certified to conduct the process to determine if the accounts prepared are accurately reflecting the company’s financial position.
 An external audit is conducted by an independent auditor examining, analyzing, and certifying the accuracy of the financial statements prepared by the company.
 Generally, this Audit report is required to be prepared for either statutory reasons, investors, or banking services.
 It is binding by law on all companies registered under the UAE Commercial Companies Law, to be audited annually.
 Further, even some Free Zone authorities have made it mandatory to submit the audit reports.

-Working of External Auditor and Auditing Firms in the UAE
+Working of External Audit and Auditing Firms in the UAE

 The External Audit needs to be conducted by DMCC approved Audit Firms in Dubai.
 The Auditors in Dubai review the company accounts and prepare an Auditor’s report with an Auditor’s opinion formed.
 The role of the approved auditor is to ensure that the annual financial reports prepared by the company are accurate and are free from any deceit or error.
 They also ensure that the accounts are prepared according to the International Financial Reporting Standards.
 An external auditor must be professionally qualified and specialized in the field of Auditing.
 An external auditor can also be appointed by the government to go through and conduct an examination of the financials of a company if the government detects a case of fraud or misleading information.